abhishek316/PayPalPlugin/README.md

 Patches welcome!
 Send a pull request.
 Since this is not a part of Cordova Core (which requires an Apache iCLA), this should be easier.

-Post issues in the [PhoneGap Google Groups](http://groups.google.com/group/phonegap), include in the subject heading - "PayPalPlugin" or on [Github](http://github.com/phonegap/phonegap-plugins/issues)
-(preferred)
+Post issues using the issue tab above.
+Thank you for your support.

 ## LICENSE ##